Abortion Procedures

 Dilation and Extraction (D&X or Partial Birth Abortion)

-Once committed in the 2nd and 3rd trimesters and preferred by abortionists because they could be more certain that none of the child's parts were left behind.
-Since 2003, it has been federally outlawed in most cases.
+This method was once committed in the second and third trimesters and preferred by abortionists because they could be more certain that none of the child's parts were left behind.
+Since 2003, however, it has been federally outlawed in most cases.
 In a D&X, the cervix is dilated.
 Forceps extract the live baby by the feet until the head is just inside the cervix, with the rest of the body hanging outside the mother.
 Scissors then puncture the skull, allowing the abortionist to collapse it by suctioning out the contents.
 The dead baby is then fully removed from the mother.

 The womb is entered by a surgical incision in the abdominal wall, similar to a Caesarean section.
 However, the umbilical cord is usually cut while the baby is still in the womb, cutting off the oxygen supply and causing suffocation.
 Sometimes, though, the baby is delivered alive and left unattended to die.